icuurd12b42/HotKeySpeak/README.md

 If you navigate directly to the HotKeySpeak interface from an application that is monitored by the program, the program will still think it's in the program and will send command to itself

-It very old Javascipt engine, not all features are present.
+It very old JavaScript engine, not all features are present.

 Requires running with ahk 32bit.

-Full Compile Bat file was never completed.

 Sometime the program quits, possibly a internal error